jake-87/blog/content/blog/isabelle-rule-musings.md

 ## Useful related tools

-For all the above rule tactics, `[of P₁ P₂ ...
+For all the above rule methods, `[of P₁ P₂ ...
 Pₙ]` can be used to explicitly instantiate them instead of using the `rule_tac` family (which is explained below).
 This instantiates left-to-right by occurence, so with
 ```hs
 thm conjI (* ⟦?P; ?Q⟧ ==> ?P ∧ ?Q *)
 ```